gustaebel/passext/README.md

   or `name`.
 - The key to use for the url may be one of `url`, `uri`, `host` or `homepage`.
-- Additionally, if there is a key called `pattern` it is used to match against web page URLs.
+- Additionally, if there is a key called `pattern` it is used to match against web page URLs instead of the `url` field.
 It is a simple Python `fnmatch` pattern similar to the shell globbing syntax.

 An example: